 The Sunday Lesson

-On most Sundays, I publish the Sunday Lesson.
-It’s not a sermon or a study but is a short observation or an application from something I’m reading.
-I feel blessed and deeply responsible for writing this.
-I schedule the posts to publish at 1:35 on Sundays after you’re home from church.
-I’ll banter with all comments, so type away.
-Be forewarned that I reserve Sundays for my family.
+I publish a short Sunday Lesson on, well, Sundays.
+It’s an observation or an idea or an application from something I’m studying.
+I feel deeply blessed and deeply responsible for writing this.
+I schedule the posts to publish at 1:35, after you’re home from church.
+I entertain all comments and try to respond to them all.
+Be patient and forewarned that I reserve Sundays for my family.
 It’s a work in progress, but a goal we’re all growing into.
 So, if I don’t respond, I’m probably playing chess with my daughter or watching lousy TV with my wife.
 On an outstanding day, I might catch a couple innings of Braves baseball.
 With my wife, of course.
 It’s Sunday.

 Note: I wrote this at the beginning of the pandemic, and it still applies.
 In case you’re wondering…just about everything regarding G and faith and right-doing still and always applies.
 Selah.

 I don’t need to say it, but I will: COVID has kicked everything to pieces.
 Many of us still wear masks at work and schedule around coworkers who are sick or taking care of loved ones.
 People bicker like children about freedom and why President Trump doesn’t wear a mask and why we can’t toss down a few beers at the local restaurant with a dozen friends, all sitting on each other’s laps.
 We can’t go to stores as we choose, and I haven’t been to a bookstore in months, forcing me to read what I fell in love with during my previous fourteen forays there.
 My wife went to our doctor a couple of weeks ago, and they required a COVID test before scheduling a time.
 In short, – at least in America – it’s almost as if we’re not G’s chosen people, able to freely do whatever we damn well feel like doing, whenever we feel like it.
 A lot of us mimic petulant four-year-olds, demanding what we want.